wgy230041/getarticle/README.md

 - Repeatedly using `article` function can save multiple articles.
 - `getarticle` will not save & download duplicate articles;

 3. Download related articles given keywords.
 Keywords can be article names, research fields or author names.
-(This feature is under development.)

 ```python3
 ga.search("Deep Dive into Machine Learning Models for Protein Engineering")